Letitia James announces she will run for New York governor

 James was born and raised in Brooklyn and made her first run for City Council as a candidate of the liberal Working Families Party.
 Her path to the nomination will be the obverse of Hochuls, trying to win over upstate Democrats who might be less progressive.

-Before her bombshell report was released, prompting Cuomo’s resignation, James had been known nationally for her frequent legal tussles with former President Donald Trump.
+Before her bombshell report was released, prompting Cuomo’s resignation, James had been known nationally for her frequent legal tussles with Trump.

-Since she became attorney general in 2019, her office has investigated Trump’s business affairs and sued the Republican’s administration dozens of times over federal policies on immigration, the environment and other matters.
+Since she became attorney general in 2019, her office has investigated Trump’s business affairs and filed dozens of lawsuits against the Republican’s administration over federal policies on immigration, the environment and other matters.

 “I’ve sued the Trump administration 76 times.
 But who’s counting?”
-James said in her kickoff video, making a playful shrug of her shoulders as she looked into the camera.
+James said in her kickoff video, making a playful shrug of her shoulders while looking into the camera.

 James also filed a lawsuit accusing the National Rifle Association’s leaders of financial mismanagement, the latest in a string of regulatory actions that have delighted liberals but drawn complaints from Republicans that she has unfairly used her office to target political opponents.